Linking the Great Eastern, Nokia and The iPhone at 10

 Jumping to the 2000's

 Why do I bring all this up?
-Because, if we jump forward to the early 2000's, this is the equivalent state we were in when it came to mobile telephony.
+Because, if we jump forward to the 2000's, this is the equivalent state we were in when it came to mobile telephony.
 By then, the engineering and design understanding for creating a 'telephone' was well understood, with 140 - 170 years of history behind it (accounting for when the first telephone call was completed in 1876 and the first telegraphs in the 1840's).

 However, there's also that strange anomaly I mentioned before - telecommunications started out, not with voice, but by message with morse code and the telegraph.
-And then messages, largely just worked away as a simple system until a certain few individuals - Vint Cerf, Tim Berners Lee, etc. - went on to create the Internet.
+And then messaging, largely just worked away as a simple system until a certain few individuals - Vint Cerf, Tim Berners Lee, etc. - went on to create the Internet.
 I wonder did most of the world stand up and notice when the early world wide web came into existence?

 So, from the 1960's and 70's, this profound 'idea' was slowly created that would have the same impact as other major milestones as the Printing Press, electricity or the automobile.
 Because up until the 90's, the assumption from the Telecoms world was that the Internet would run on the telephone wires - with the Telecoms industry even trying to put the Internet onto mobile with the abomination that was WAP.